campospluiza/python-para-data-science-introduccion/README.md

 # python-para-data-science-introduccion
-Repositorio del curso de Python para Data Science: Introducción al Lenguaje

-This is a fork from alura with exercises.
+This is a fork from alura.
+It contains exercises.
 I used those to learn the basics of Phyton language.